FeliceManocchio/Election-analysis/README.md

 Attached below is a clear representation of the findings we discovered during our election audit.
 The image depictes the following

--There were 369,711 total votes cast in the election that took place -Individual county breakdown of votes are as follows
+- There were 369,711 total votes cast in the election that took place
-  -
+- Individual county breakdown of votes are as follows -
 ### Winning Candidate Analysis
 ## Election Audit Summary